-- Generators and associated components for utilities (e.g., drinking water, wastewater, telecom) or other critical facilities (e.g., fire station, police station, hospital, medical facility, emergency operations center). - Net-zero energy projects, such as: solar microgrids, heat pumps, certified high-performance appliances and passive heating or cooling. - Non-traditional projects (sometimes referred to as 5% Initiative), such as: - Public warning systems for flood (or other) risk. - Public awareness or education campaigns about mitigation. - Evaluation of model building codes for future adoption. - Hazard identification or mapping for the implementation of mitigation activities. - Generators for non-traditional facilities that are difficult to evaluate for costeffectiveness. - Planning activities such as: - Updates or development of Local Hazard Mitigation Plans (LHMPs) or activities that strengthen LHMPs or assist with their integration into other planning mechanisms. - Statewide planning activities or pilot projects that are in alignment with the 2023 Vermont State Hazard Mitigation Plan: Vermont Stronger.
+- Generators for non-traditional facilities that are difficult to evaluate for costeffectiveness. - Planning activities such as: - Updates or development of Local Hazard Mitigation Plans (LHMPs) or activities that strengthen LHMPs or assist with their integration into other planning mechanisms. - Statewide planning activities or pilot projects that are in alignment with the 2023 Vermont State Hazard Mitigation Plan: Vermont Stronger.